Annastacia Palaszczuk: Leader of the Opposition

 At the 2012 election, the Bligh government was overwhelmingly defeated by the Liberal National Party led by Campbell Newman, losing 44 seats.
-Palaszczuk lost over 17 percent of her primary vote from 2009, but retained her seat with a 46.2 per cent primary vote and a 56.9 per cent two-party vote, representing a 14-percent swing from 2009.
+Palaszczuk lost over 17 per cent of her primary vote from 2009, but retained her seat with a 46.2 per cent primary vote and a 56.9 per cent two-party vote, representing a 14 per cent swing from 2009.

 The day after the election, Bligh resigned as premier and party leader and retired from politics.
 Palaszczuk, as one of only three surviving members of Bligh's cabinet, announced that she would be a candidate to succeed Bligh.
 Curtis Pitt initially said he would stand, but withdrew.
 This left Palaszczuk to take the leadership unopposed at a meeting of the Labor Caucus on 28 March in Ipswich.
 Bligh did not attend the meeting.
 Tim Mulherin was elected Deputy Leader, also unopposed.

 Palaszczuk faced the task of rebuilding a party which had just suffered the worst defeat of a sitting government in Queensland history, and amongst the worst that a governing party has ever suffered at the state level in Australia.
 She also faced the difficulty of leading an opposition caucus of only seven members, two short of official status (though Newman subsequently promised that Labor would have the full rights and resources entitled to the official opposition).
 After taking the leadership, Palaszczuk said, 'We need to make ourselves relevant to voters.
 We need to get back to our basics.
 Workers' rights, protecting the environment, investment in education—these are core Labor principles and somewhere along the way we simply lost our way'.
 She also said, 'I'm under no illusion of the task ahead, of the rebuild that we need to do and the fact that we need to restore people's faith in the Queensland Labor Party'.

 Following her election, Palaszczuk apologised for 'breaching the trust of Queenslanders', a reference to the Bligh government's decision to sell off state assets after promising not to do so at the 2009 election.
 This decision had been 'poorly communicated to the community', she said, 'There were other issues, but that is the single point where we lost faith with the community.
 For that I apologise'.
 Palaszczuk defended the decision itself, saying it was made to save jobs across the state, but conceded that the Government should have been more open more quickly regarding the policy.

 On 29 March 2012, Palaszczuk announced that she would support the state parliamentary term being extended to four years, as is the case in the other Australian states.
 Newman indicated he supported the move as well.